sabotrax/monisrahmen/README.md

 ## Description

 Send pictures as email attachments.
 They will be downloaded, adjusted and displayed in a loop.
+A motion sensor will blank the screen after some time of inactivity.
+Optionally, a network share serving the pictures can be created.

+The mounting frame is 3D printed.
+Some light soldering is required.

+### Bill of materials

+* Raspberry Pi 2
+  The old model 2 is sufficient for this project and can be found for relatively cheap in late 2022.
+* WaveShare model 7" IPS/QLED Integrated Display, 1024x600, 70H-1024600
+* RCWL-0516 doppler radar microwave motion sensor module
+* A short and flexible HDMI cable
+* 8 M2.5 screws, nuts and standoffs
+  Plastic is fine.
+* USB-A to Micro USB-B cable, USB-A to USB-C cable
+* Dual USB wall charger
+  The power draw of the display is about 350 mA.
+* 4 square head male-to-female jumper wires
+* Small cable ties

+### Tools

+* Soldering equipment
+* Hot glue gun

 ### Installing

 * Configure the display in /boot/config.txt.
-    Depending on the model.
+    Depending on the display model.
     For the WaveShare model 7" IPS/QLED 1024x600 70H-1024600:
     ```
     hdmi_group=2